-SETTING UP YOUR CAMPING TRAILER
+SETTING UP YOUR FOLDING CAMPING TRAILER

-WARNING: Never leave your folding camping trailer plugged in to the 120 volt AC outlet while it is folded down.
+WARNING: Never leave your folding camping trailer plugged into the 120-volt AC outlet while it is folded down.
 This would make the converter continue to run which can cause overheating and present a fire hazard.

-Opening Your Camper
+Opening Your Folding Camping Trailer

-After parking your Jayco folding camping trailer, disconnect the camping trailer from the tow vehicle.
-The trailer should be on level ground and the tires blocked so it will not roll away.
-DO NOT USE THE STABILIZER JACKS TO LEVEL THE CAMPING TRAILER.
+After parking your Jayco Folding Camping Trailer, disconnect the camping trailer from the tow vehicle.
+The camper should be on level ground and the tires blocked so it will not roll away.
+DO NOT USE YOUR STABILIZER JACKS TO LEVEL THE CAMPING TRAILER.
 THEY ARE INTENDED TO STABILIZE THE UNIT AND WILL NOT SUPPORT ITS WEIGHT.
-If your camping trailer is not level, you may experience difficulty with its set up, particularly with the fit of the entrance door.
+If your camper is not level, you may experience some difficulty with its set up, particularly with the fit of the entrance door.